AB de Villiers retires from international cricket

 Former South African captain AB de Villiers on Wednesday announced his retirement from all forms of international cricket.
 In a video on Twitter, De Villiers said, “It is time for others to take over.
 I’ve had my turn and to be honest, I am tired.”

-AB de Villiers has played 114 Tests, 228 ODIs and 78 T20 Internationals for South Africa.
-His last appearance was in the final Test between Australia and South Africa between March and April, 2018.
+De Villiers has played 114 Tests, 228 ODIs and 78 T20 Internationals for South Africa.
+His last appearance was in South Africa’s final Test in what turned out to be a controversial series against Australia.

+The 34-year-old ends his international career with 9,577 ODI runs, 8,765 Test runs – averaging over 50 in both – and with 1672 runs in T20 Internationals.
+“I have decided to retire from all international cricket with immediate effect,” he said in the video.
+“After 114 Test matches, 228 ODI’s and 78 T20 Internationals, it is time for others to take over.”

+It was widely expected that De Villiers would hang his boots in international cricket, or at least limited-overs formats, after the 2019 World Cup.
+But he said in the statement that he has had his turn and he is “tired.”

 I’ve made a big decision today pic.twitter.com/In0jyquPOK